randomairborne/mod-images/README.md

 image-bin, just for your moderators, you can rest easy knowing that even a leaked modlog will lead to no harm.

+If you need this hosted, don't hesitate to [reach out](https://www.randomairborne.dev/contact/)

 ## Required environment variables

 - `BUCKET_NAME`: S3 Bucket name